 If you do not possess any formal musical qualifications you will be required to take a music theory test.

-The music must be all your own work.
+The music/sound design must be all your own work.

 Your covering letter is particularly important, especially for those without a first degree (RPL).
 Your letter should include:

 - Why you feel this course is suitable for you.

 - Further details of your relevant prior experience.

 - The technical resources at your disposal, your DAW, your main sound libraries so we can take this into account.

 - You can include any other information you feel may be relevant when we listen to your music.

 Follow the instructions on the application page to upload your completed application and supporting materials.